-If you have any questions about this Privacy Notice or wish to find out about any of your rights mentioned in it, please contact our Data Protection Officer (DPO) at the above address, or via our website.
+If you have any questions about this Privacy Notice or wish to find out about any of your rights mentioned in it, please contact Mark Ferguson, our Data Protection Officer (DPO) at his email address mark.ferguson@thetipton.co.uk or alternatively you can contact us at the above address, or via our website.

 This Privacy Notice may be updated from time to time and the most recent version can be found at www.thetipton.co.uk.
-This notice was last updated in January 2024..
+This notice was last updated in February 2025.